-“Ambilis nyo naubos pagkain nyo, mga hayop kayo?”
-(Finished your food so quickly, have you, you effin animals?)
+“Ambilis nyo naubos pagkain nyo, mga p*ng hayop kayo?”
+(Finished your food so quickly, have you, bastard beasts?)

 Short backgrounder: My son’s cat bore a litter of four lovable kittens this January.
 The mother and father are both pusakal (Pinoy street slang for, well, street cat), and it seems all four kittens took to the usual pusakal traits of quick and nimble feet and keen survival skills.

 And, like I explained in As catty as they get, I raise cats and dispose of kittens according to a well-thought-out principle.
 Ergo, interested neighbors who prefer male to female kitten, or who expect spaying, will be disappointed.